11 Proven Ways to Increase Amazon Sales

 - Secondly, have a solid relationship with your suppliers.
 Most Amazon sellers don’t manufacture their own products and are, to an extent, at the mercy of suppliers’ capacity to deliver new stock within a predictable timeframe.
 If you’re facing a possible stock shortage, it helps if you know who to speak to in order to call in a favor.

-- Lastly, use an inventory management system.
+- Lastly, use an inventory management system like inFlow.
 These tools take a lot of risk out of the equation by monitoring sales, predicting incoming orders, and notifying you and/or your suppliers when new stock is needed.

 11. Expand Into International Markets